epigraphy-info/epigraphy-info/meeting_pages/workshop_1.md

 ---
 layout: page
 title: Workshop 1
-permalink: meetings/workshop_1/
+permalink: workshop_1/
 published: true
 ---

-# Epigraphy.info Workshop I
+# Epigraphy.info Workshop I Heidelberg

 This workshop took place at the [Heidelberg Academy of Sciences and Humanities (21st - 23rd March 2018)](https://www.hadw-bw.de/news/events/epigraphyinfo).
 It brought together leading experts in the field of digital epigraphy to discuss ideas for the creation of an open collaborative platform for Greek and Latin epigraphy.